 Jerry Pisani M.Ed is the K-2 teacher.
 He earned his degree in Early Childhood Education and Creative Arts in Learning from Lesley University in 2006 and has been teaching for BPS ever since.
 He has experience with multi-aged classrooms, First Grade and K-2.
 Jerry’s first loves in education are learning through the arts and creative play.
 He employs a multi-sensory approach and thematic units to help scholars explore all academic areas.
 Jerry believes that academic achievement is important, but a student’s sense of ownership, accomplishment and self worth are the foundation for any successful Early Learning experience.
 His kindergarten classroom is set up to encourage both independence and teamwork.
 Beyond the BTU School, Jerry has been working closely with Boston’s Early Childhood Education department and has presented at state-wide and local workshops about the importance of developmentally appropriate practice.
 Out of the classroom he can be found flying kites in and around Winthrop where he lives with his husband Jason and their cat, Buddy.

-Richard Schena is the 7th and 8th grade social studies teacher.
-This will be his 3rd year as a Social Studies teacher with Boston Public Schools.
+Richard Schena is the 6th grade Social Studies and ELA Teacher.
 Mr. Schena has previously taught Social Studies in the Lowell and Lawrence Public School systems.
 Mr. Schena earned his B.A. in History from the University of Massachusettts- Amherst and is currently pursuing his M. Ed. in from Fitchburg State University.
 Mr. Schena is excited to pass on his passion and enthusiasm for Social Studies to each of his students.
 Richard is an avid Boston sports fan and participates in a number of athletic activities.